pixierepo/px-toolchain/README.md

 --name: Name of container.

 Environment Variables:
-DISTCCD_JOBS: Number of jobs to run (32 by default)
+DISTCCD_JOBS: Number of jobs to accept and run (32 by default).
 DISTCCD_ALLOW: Listen to any host.
 TZ: Timezone.